-Marc Taglieri is serving in his second year on the Bishop Verot School Board.
+Marc Taglieri is serving in his third year on the Bishop Verot School Board.
 He attended the University of Virginia ‘95 and holds a BS in Education and Master Degrees in Teaching and Educational Leadership.
 Marc spent 20 years as an Educational Leader at public and private schools in New Jersey and Florida.
 Currently, Marc is a Sales Consultant and Sales Trainer with Pulte Homes in Fort Myers.
 Marc and his wife Christine, relocated to Fort Myers in 2011 with their two children, Marc Jr., ‘20 and future VIking Juliana ‘21.

 2011 SACS ACCREDITATION